 Millions, tens of millions of people make resolutions, and resolutions are good things.
 The top 2 resolutions are Exercise more and Lose weight.
 These resolutions are made worldwide, because, like all resolutions, they are a promise to do better, to try, to be better.
 We see room for improvement in ourselves and we promise to work to achieve this betterment.

 Resolutions are hard.
-They are hard because, like any desired change, it takes a lot of work, dedication and commitment.
+They are hard because, like any desired change, it takes a lot of work, dedication, and commitment.
 Not that we don’t have these qualities.
-Diet Rite knows and believes in the desire and committment of everyone who read our articles and visit our site.
+Diet Rite knows and believes in the desire and commitment of everyone who read our articles and visits our site.